localrivet/gomcp/docs/content/docs/create-client.md

 ## Handling Server Messages

-Use `RegisterNotificationHandler` and `RegisterRequestHandler` _before_ calling `Connect` to set up functions that will be called when the server sends asynchronous notifications or requests over the SSE connection.
+Use `RegisterNotificationHandler` and `RegisterRequestHandler` _before_ calling `Connect` to set up functions that will be called when the server sends asynchronous notifications or requests over the established transport connection.